rucev/hacknews/README.md

 ## Tests & Coverage

-Run tests and/or generate coverage reports:
+### Run tests and/or generate coverage reports:

 ```bash
 npm run test
 npm run test-coverage
 ```

+### Coverage

 ![](./docs/coverage.png)

-## Excluded files:
+### Excluded files:
 All the index.ts files have been excluded of testing for one of the following reasons:
-- They contain mainly imports of files tested on its own
+- They contain mainly imports of files tested on its own.
-- They depend greatly of a library already tested by it's development team
+- They depend heavily of a library already tested by its development team.

 ## Project Structure